The Curse Revisited: When are Distances Informative for the Ground Truth in Noisy High-Dimensional Data?: Quantifying the Effect of Noise on High-Dimensional Neighbors

 Our setting in this section will be as follows.

 \begin{itemize} \item We are given three sequences (which are to be interpreted as vectors) $\vx=x_1,x_2$,\ldots, $\vy=y_1,y_2,\ldots$, and $z=z_1, z_2,\ldots$.
 These correspond to the ground truth---and thus in practice---non-observed points.
 For $d\in\mathbb{N}^*$, $x_d$ equals the information captured by the $d$-th dimension of $\vx$ (analogous for $\vy,\vz$).
-In the case that the model is explained by a finite number of dimensions, we can still regard $\vx,\vy,\vz$ as infinite sequences by letting $x_d=y_d=z_d$ for irrelevant dimensions $d$. \item Rather than observing the vectors $\vx,$ $\vy$, and $\vz$, we observe $\vx+\vn_{\vx}$, $\vy+\vn_{\vy}$, and $\vz+\vn_{\vz}$.
+If the model is explained by a finite number of dimensions, we can still regard $\vx,\vy,\vz$ as infinite sequences by letting $x_d=y_d=z_d$ (e.g. $=0$) for additional dimensions $d$. \item Rather than observing the vectors $\vx,$ $\vy$, and $\vz$, we observe $\vx+\vn_{\vx}$, $\vy+\vn_{\vy}$, and $\vz+\vn_{\vz}$.
 Here, $\vn_{\vx}$ is a realization of a sequence of random noise variables $\rvn_{\vx}=\rn_{x_1},\rn_{x_2},\ldots$ (analogous for $\vy,\vz$).
 We will assume the random variables $\bigcup_{d\in\mathbb{N}^*}\{\rn_{x_d},\rn_{y_d},\rn_{z_d}\}$ to be i.i.d, have finite fourth moment $\mu'_4$ (measuring the heaviness of the tail of the noise distribution), and be symmetric.
-While the former two assumptions will be required by our analysis, the latter simply makes it more convenient.
+While the former two assumptions will be required by the analysis, the latter simply makes it more convenient.
 Nevertheless, many common random noise distributions such as uniform and normal, are symmetric. \end{itemize}

 The following result should be interpreted as follows.
 We are given a query point $\vx$ from a ground truth data set $\mX$, and two candidate neighbors $\vy$ and $\vz$ of $\vx$.
 We want a formula expressing how likely neighborhood relations between $\vx$, $\vy$, and $\vz$, such as `\emph{$\vx$ is closer to $\vy$ than to $\vz$}', are preserved after introducing additive noise $\mN$, i.e., we observe $\mX+\mN$ rather than $\mX$.
 This formula should be asymptotically valid, i.e., for a sufficiently high dimensionality $d$ of $\mX$.
 Intuitively, the resulting probabilities will be in terms of the true distances $\|\vx-\vy\|$ and $\|\vx-\vz\|$, and noise characteristics, here $\sigma^2$ and $\mu'_4$.
-Indeed, when there is not much difference between $\|\vx-\vy\|$ and $\|\vx-\vz\|$ (the signal), or when $\sigma^2$ and $\mu'_4$ are large, we expect it to be more difficult to preserve neighborhood relations.
+Indeed, when there is not much difference between $\|\vx-\vy\|$ and $\|\vx-\vz\|$ (\emph{the signal}), or when $\sigma^2$ and $\mu'_4$ are large, we expect it to be more difficult to preserve neighborhood relations.
 The following formula will then be used to derive subsequent insightful results in the rest of this paper.

 \begin{theorem} Let $\vx=x_1,x_2,\ldots$, $\vy=y_1,y_2,\ldots$ and $\vz=z_1,z_2,\ldots$ be three sequences of real numbers.
 Let $\rvn_{\vx}=\rn_{x_1},\rn_{x_2},\ldots$, $\rvn_{\vy}=n_{y_1},n_{y_2},\ldots$, and $\rvn_{\vz}=n_{z_1},n_{z_2},\ldots$ be three sequences of jointly i.i.d.\ symmetric continuous random variables with variance $\sigma^2$ and finite $4$th moment $\mu'_4$.
 For a sequence $\vs$, denote $\vs^{(d)}$ for the vector composed from its first $d$ elements in order.
 Finally, let